5 Ways to Cut Waste from Your Digital Advertising Campaigns

 Are you part of a B2B business that’s spending big money on ads that run over the weekend?

-Do you represent a local business serving ads before or after closing time?
+Do you represent a local restaurant serving ads before or after closing time?

 Are you promoting entertainment media or lifestyle content during the workday?